Grieving Man Faces Family Insensitivity After Skipping Pregnant Cousin's Baby Shower

 OP's cousin posted about the importance of family unity due to the new baby, and she complained in the comments that OP didn't attend her party, leading him to receive passive-aggressive texts from family members and question whether he did something wrong.

 Grief is a complex emotional response that varies significantly from person to person.
-According to Dr. Elizabeth Kübler-Ross, a pioneer in the study of grief, individuals may experience a range of emotions, including denial, anger, bargaining, depression, and acceptance.
+Individuals may experience a range of emotions, including denial, anger, bargaining, depression, and acceptance.

 The grieving man’s decision to skip the baby shower reflects a profound sense of loss that can be triggered by social events associated with family milestones.
 This highlights how grief can profoundly affect social interactions and personal choices.